Step 2. Execute the ARM Template

 5. The template will now provision the Complete LANSA Stack.
 No more steps need to be completed.

 6. Once the deployment has succeeded, it may take a further 5 or 10 minutes for the application to be fully installed.
-Until its completed, an attempt to use the Web Server will timeout.
+Until it is completed, an attempt to use the Web Server will timeout.

 7. One of the outputs of the template is the url of the Load Balancer.
 Use this to execute your application.